joshedwbit/DjangoWebsiteRedesign/notes/general-setup.md

 8.
 If adding specific stylesheet/js to a view file, must include {% load sass_tags %}
 at the top of the file

+9.
+create package.json = provides info about project, dependencies and scripts = crucial for managing and building project.